centre-for-humanities-computing/fabula_pipeline/README.md

 ## tl;dr
 This pipeline takes a folder containing books in .txt format and outputs a JSON-file containing the different literary features developed / used by the Fabula-NET team at Aarhus University.
-Currently only English and Danish is supported.
+Currently only English and Danish are supported.

-Features given no matter language:
+Features given no matter the language:

 - Stylometrics:
     - word count, mean word length, MSTTR
     - mean sentence length, GZIPR, BZIPR
 - Bigram entropy and word entropy

-Features given only for English:

 - Sentiment arc:
     - mean & standard deviation
     - mean sentiment for each segment (arc divided into 20 segments)
     - mean sentiment for first 10%, mean sentiment for last 10%
     - difference in sentiment between last 10% and the rest of the sentiment arc
     - Approximate entropy
     - Hurst

+Features given only for English:
 - Readability:
     - flesch grade, flesch ease, smog, ari, dale chall new
-- Roget Categorys
+- Roget Categories

 Additionally, for each text a CSV-file is produced that contains the token attributes from SpaCy which is saved in a folder called 'spacy_books/' within the specified output folder.